 My friends were always interested in each others bodies especially as we hit puberty and certain areas started to grow.
 We always wanted to know the details of what happened and when regarding breast growth, menstruation, and if we did anything remotely sexual to ourselves or others.
 (Black; Participant 126)

-Peer comments which normalized puberty and sexuality were supportive, helping to dispel myths about sexuality and sexual expression.
+Peer comments that normalized puberty and sexuality were supportive, helping to dispel myths about sexuality and sexual expression.
 Taken together, there was a combination of comments from parents and peers about body changes and sexual development, ranging from stigmatizing to normalizing messages.

 Emphasizing Bodily Purity vs. Bodily Autonomy

 Participants also reported messages that emphasized bodily purity and sexual self-control, which largely came from parents.
 These messages included religious references, such as parents telling their daughters that “the body is a temple” or references to purity often followed by an admonishment about saving sex for marriage or dressing modestly.
-Alternatively, participants reported messages that supported bodily autonomy which were present in both parent and peer comments, but more so in the latter.
+Alternatively, participants reported messages that supported bodily autonomy, which were present in both parent and peer comments, but more so in the latter.

 Parents’ Emphasis on Bodily Purity